-What’s the Difference between Medicare Supplement Plans and Medigap Plans?
+What’s the Difference Between Medicare Supplement Insurance Plans and Medigap Plans?

 Medicare Supplement and Medigap are different names for the same type of health insurance plan – you can use either name.
 To explain the terms themselves, you can think of “Medigap“ as a plan that fills in some of the “gaps“ for benefits that Original Medicare (Part A and Part B) doesn’t cover.
 You can think of “Medicare Supplement“ as a plan that adds to or supplements Original Medicare coverage by paying for some of Medicare’s out-of-pocket costs.
 You may find both terms used by the Centers for Medicare & Medicaid Services (CMS), the government entity that administers Medicare.

-Medicare Supplement Plans and Medigap Plans: Don’t be confused
+Medicare Supplement insurance plans and Medigap plans: Don’t be confused

 Now that you understand that “Medicare Supplement“ and “Medigap“ are the same type of health insurance plan, for simplicity sake, we will be referring the plan as “Medicare Supplement“ from this point forward.

-Understanding Medicare Supplement plans: What Medicare Supplement may pay for
+Understanding Medicare Supplement insurance plans: What Medicare Supplement insurance may pay for

 The product and service descriptions, if any, provided on these eHealth Insurance Web pages are not intended to constitute offers to sell or solicitations in connection with any product or service.
 All products are not available in all areas and are subject to applicable laws, rules, and regulations.